ScorpiosCrux/Pac-Maze-Game/README.md

 # TUT07---G3

-1) Our code for Demo3 in our GitHub Repo is under the folder Project Final.
+1) The code for out final submission is in our GitHub Repo under the folder Project Final.
 2) Download the folder Project Final
 3) open the zipFile
-4) in your terminal do
+4) In your terminal do

 	i) cd Downloads

-	ii) cd FinalDemo
+	ii) cd Project Final

-5) to compile code do javac *.java
+5) To compile code do javac *.java
 6) For Textbased Program enter java PacManMazeTextManager and follow instructions in terminal prompt
 7) For GUI Version enter java Launch
 	i) to view controls/goals click instructions
 	ii) once you feel comfortable close the instructions window and click start

-8) Our class Avatar has JUnit Tests and the Junit Tests are in our GitHub Repo under the folder JUnit test
+8) Our class Avatar has JUnit Tests and the Junit tests are in our GitHub Repo under the folder JUnit Test

-	i) Make sure the Junit and Hamcrest jar files are in your directory

-	ii) Compile everything (includes the junit tests) using javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java
+	i) Download and unzip both the JUnit Test File and Final Project ii) Create a duplicate of the Final Project and copy all the contents of the JUnit Test file into the duplicate file iii) In the terminal, navigate to the directory of the duplicate file iv) Compile everything (includes the junit tests) using javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java

-	iii) The file with the tests is called AvatarTest.java

-	iv) To run the tests enter command java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore AvatarTest
+	v) The file with the tests is called AvatarTest.java vi) To run the tests enter command java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore AvatarTest

+	There is also a test document provided in the JUnit Tests file that describes how each method tests the Avatar class